keithasaurus/simple_html/README.md

 #### `prerender`

 `prerender` is a very simple function.
-It simply `render`s a `Node` and encapsulates the resulting string inside a `SafeString` (so its contents won't be escaped again).
-It's most useful at the top level, so its contents are rendered only once.
-A simple use case might be website footers:
+It just `render`s a `Node` and puts the resulting string inside a `SafeString` (so its contents won't be escaped again).
+It's most useful for prerendering at the module level, which ensures the render operation happens only once.
+A simple use case might be a website's footer:

 ```python
 from simple_html import SafeString, prerender, footer, div, a, head, body, title, h1, html, render